Big Data Analytics: How It Works and Why It Matters

 Data streams can also be used to improve your customer service.
 Companies commonly use big data analytics to improve customer experience and increase customer retention and royalty.

 Analysing inputs from your website, social media, chatbots, sales, and marketing can help you solve customers’ problems faster or prevent them from happening in the first place.
 And in some sectors, just a small, 5% increase in customer retention can result in more than a 25% increase in profit.

 4. Increase Security

-Thanks to big data, it is now possible to collect and analyze all internal and external information to bring your IT security to the next level.
-Big data solutions can identify personnel, network, or device behavior anomalies.
+Thanks to large-scale data, it is now possible to collect and evaluate all internal and external information to bring your IT security to the next level.
+Big Data solutions can identify personnel, network, or device behaviour anomalies.
 Thanks to machine learning, it is possible to stop zero-day malware.

 Big Data in Financial Services

-Some example Applications, Opportunities and Challenges of Big Data in Financial Services
+Applications, opportunities, and challenges of Big Data in Financial Services